snakedye/kile/README.md

 - state : the state of a frame, if it's main or slave
 - layout : the layout of the Frame

-If you want to see more concrete example of layout, there are some in custom.
-Imo it's easier to let the premade one do the heavy lifting (like cen).
+This is useful if you want to levarage from what has already been done to manage layouts differently.

 ## Building
 #### Arch